tomdavid05/WorkWithTom/SETUP.md

 ## Troubleshooting

 ### Database Connection Issues
-- Ensure SQL Server is running
+- Ensure PostgreSQL is running
 - Check firewall settings
 - Verify connection string in `config.env`
-- Make sure TCP/IP is enabled in SQL Server Configuration Manager
+- Make sure PostgreSQL service is started

 ### Port Conflicts
 - If port 5000 is in use, change `PORT` in `config.env`